-Extended opening hours on Tuesday from 6.30 to 8.15pm, pre-bookable appointments only.
+Extended opening hours on Wednesday and Thursday from 6.30pm to 8.45pm, pre-bookable appointments only.
 The practice will only be open to those patients who have a booked appointment.

 Richmond and Kingston’s Clinical Commissioning Groups have jointly launched the new NHS 111 service which aims to make it easier for people to access healthcare services when they need medical help fast, but it’s not a life-threatening situation.
 In future if people need to contact the NHS for urgent care there will only be three numbers: 999 for life-threatening emergencies; their GP practice; and 111.

 Calls to the NHS 111 service from landlines and mobile phones are free and the service is available 24 hours a day, 365 days a year to respond to people’s healthcare needs, when:

 - they need medical help fast, but it’s not a 999 emergency

 - they don’t know who to call for medical help or don't have a GP to call